rusticata/rusticata/README.md

 ## Build

-Run `cargo build` for a build in debug mode, `cargo release` for release mode.
+Run `cargo build` for a build in debug mode, `cargo build --release` for release mode.

 ## Testing with suricata